Behold The Junkyard

 What Buddhism attempts to teach, in a nutshell:

-See also my notes on the whole book: Cutting Through Spiritual Materialism.
+See also my notes on the whole book below.

 “Have you even tried being happy?” – Ben